Murder of Ella French: Eric Morgan

 Eric was charged with obstruction of justice, unlawful use of a weapon and unlawful use of a weapon by a felon.
 He took a plea deal for his cooperation, pleading guilty to aggravated unlawful use of a weapon, battery and obstruction of justice on October 12, 2023.
 He was sentenced to seven years imprisonment, to be served concurrently with two separate charges amounting to seven years.
 As of September 2024, he was serving his sentence in Pinckneyville Correctional Center, with the ability to request parole being expected in June 2026.

 Jamel Danzy

 The pistol used by Emonte was supplied by Jamel Danzy in an illegal straw purchase, which is where a separate individual purchases something for someone who is either unwilling or, in Emonte's case, unable to purchase for themself.
 He bought the pistol in March 2021 from a licensed dealer in Hammond, Indiana.
 He was charged with conspiracy to violate federal firearm laws, knowingly transferring and giving a firearm to an out-of-state resident, knowingly making a false written statement to acquire a firearm and knowingly disposing of a firearm to a convicted felon, later pleading guilty to federal firearms conspiracy on July 27, 2022.
 He was sentenced on December 14, 2022, to two and a half years imprisonment.

+Anjanette Young

+Anjanette Young, who was the victim of a wrongful police raid in Chicago in 2019, praised Ella French as the only police officer to treat her with dignity.